Skip To Main Content

 Screening Process

-All BSD students are universally screened multiple times throughout elementary school to assess potential need of advanced learning services in accordance with SB5072, RCW28A.185.020, and WAC 390-170-055.
+Beginning in the fall, all BSD students are universally screened multiple times throughout elementary school to assess potential need of advanced learning services.
 To learn more about the screening process for each grade, please see below:

 Step 1 – Data Review